lm231290/devart-template/project_posts/2014-02-01-The beginning.md

 Not very tasty, is it :) It was custom hand made board with a lot of nasty soldering.
 But it worked nice.
 We wrote a lot of c++ code to send data on windows based desktop and play sound.
 Little bit gigantic clumsy thing.

-Next time I`ll tell you about sensors
+Next time I`ll tell you about sensors, stay tuned!